October 12, 2025 (6mo ago) — last updated April 2, 2026 (19d ago)

 What immediate benefits can AI deliver?

-AI can predict risks earlier, automate reporting, and optimize resource assignment—often saving hours per week and preventing costly overruns.
+Predicting risks earlier, automating reporting, and optimizing resource assignment — often saving hours per week and preventing costly overruns.

 How should I choose a pilot project?